eyzx7x/docs-supergluu-prod/3.0.0/sources/developer-guide/index.md

         byte[] signedData = rawMessageCodec.encodeAuthenticateSignedBytes(applicationSha256, userPresence, counter, challengeSha256);
         return new AuthenticateResponse(userPresence, counter, signature);

   Methods onEnroll and onSign are preparing parameters and data before call to server.
-For more information about this two methods you can go to Git repo.
+For more information about this two methods you can get it from Git repo [super gluu](https://github.com/GluuFederation/super-gluu.)

   Now when we have final data we can do last call to server: